The Elemental Dignities Dictionary

 Daily Tarot Card

 Also known as the card for the day, or single draw.
-This is of course just one card, but if you were seeking some extra clarity you would naturally draw another card from your tarot deck.
+The Daily Tarot Card is of course just one card, but if you were seeking some extra clarity you would naturally draw another card from your tarot deck.
 You now have a two card combination – perfect for allowing elemental eignities to assist you in your divination.
 Once you have those two cards, you can check the Elemental Dignities Dictionary below for guidance of the elemental dignities in your reading.

 You can try this now by drawing a single tarot card and then adding an extra card to see how your interpretation might change.
 Perhaps you drew an unpleasant fire card and then drew a water card; this would then temper and reduce the effect of the fire card, showing you that this may not have been as unpleasant as you first thought.
 To explore this further, please see Part Two in my Elemental Dignities Mini Series, Two’s Company.